kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-17-29-ushering-in-the-sub-agent-era-with-gpt-5-4-mini-and-nano.md

 #### Step 1: Understand the Role of Your Main Agent

-Initially, your main coding agent (e.g., Cloud Code, Codex) should receive a high-level overview of your project.
+Initially, your main coding agent (e.g., Claude Code, Codex) should receive a high-level overview of your project.
 This provides it with the foundational context needed for its primary tasks.
 This initial priming avoids the need for sub-agents at this stage, as the context is manageable.

 #### Step 2: Leverage Sub-Agents for Context Isolation and Research